Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ## Introducing the EWMA Method

-### Understanding EWMA

-The Exponentially Weighted Moving Average (EWMA) is a method that gives more weight to recent observations while not discarding older data entirely.
-This makes it highly responsive to recent changes in volatility, which is particularly useful in volatile markets like cryptocurrency.
+The Exponentially Weighted Moving Average (EWMA) is a powerful statistical technique that assigns exponentially decreasing weights to past observations, giving more significance to recent data points.
+This responsiveness to the latest market information makes EWMA particularly valuable in volatile markets like cryptocurrency, where conditions can change rapidly.

+EWMA was popularized by **J.P.
+Morgan** in the early 1990s through their development of the [**RiskMetrics**](https://www.phy.pmf.unizg.hr/~bp/TD4ePt_2.pdf) system.
+RiskMetrics provided a standardized framework for measuring and managing market risk, introducing EWMA as an effective method for estimating volatility.
+By emphasizing recent price movements without entirely discarding older data, EWMA captures the persistence and clustering of volatility often observed in financial time series.

+John Hull's book [*"Options, Futures, and Other Derivatives"*](https://archive.org/details/options-futures-et-autres-actifs-derives) discusses EWMA as an effective method for volatility estimation, particularly in the context of RiskMetrics developed by J.P.
+Morgan.
+The method's ability to adapt quickly to market changes makes it valuable for risk management and derivative pricing.

 The EWMA volatility is calculated using the formula: